NiklasMerz/explainer-webview-local-content/README.md

 [Your design will change and be informed by many people; acknowledge them in an ongoing way!
 It helps build community and, as we only get by through the contributions of many, is only fair.]

 [Unless you have a specific reason not to, these should be in alphabetical order.]

+The proposed APIs and features are largely inspired by the [Android WebViewAssetLoader](https://developer.android.com/reference/androidx/webkit/WebViewAssetLoader) and [iOS WKURLSchemeHandler](https://developer.apple.com/documentation/webkit/wkurlschemehandler).
+This explainer tries to combine the best of both approaches into common APIs for every WebView platform.

 Many thanks for valuable feedback and advice from: